-D'Mello is an associate editor for IEEE Transactions on Affective Computing and IEEE Transactions on Learning Technologies, a senior reviewer for the Journal of Educational Psychology, and serves on the executive board of the International Artificial Intelligence in Education Society and Educational Data Mining Society.
+D'Mello has co-edited five books and has published over 180 journal papers, book chapters, and conference proceedings in these areas.
+He is an associate editor for IEEE Transactions on Affective Computing, IEEE Transactions on Learning Technologies, and IEEE Access.
+He serves on the editorial boards of the International Journal of Artificial Intelligence in Education and Frontiers in Psychology and ICT (Information and Communications Technology) – Human Media Interaction Special Section.
+D'Mello also serves on the executive board of the International Artificial Intelligence in Education Society and the International Educational Data Mining Society.